Bulk-boundary correspondence for interacting Floquet systems in two dimensions: Single-particle systems

-To make sense of this invariant, we have to define what we mean by $H_C(t)$ for single particle Hamiltonians.
+To make sense of this invariant, we have to define what we mean by $H_C(t)$ for single-particle Hamiltonians.
 As in the many-body case, we define $H_C(t) = \sum_{r \in C} H_r(t)$, where $H(t) = \sum_{r} H_r(t)$ is a decomposition of $H$ into local terms supported near $r$.
-In the single particle case, there is a natural way to define the local terms $H_r(t)$, namely
+In the single-particle case, there is a natural way to define the local terms $H_r(t)$, namely

 Again, $P_r$ denotes the projection onto site $r$, and $\{\cdot,\cdot\}$ denotes the anticommutator.
 By construction $H_r(t)$ is supported in a finite neighborhood around $r$ (assuming $H(t)$ is a finite range Hamiltonian).
 Substituting this into the definition of $H_C(t)$, we obtain